ysim/cook/README.md

 ##### View a recipe

-To view a single recipe, run `cook [recipe name]`.
-Take advantage of the bash completion available.
-For now, this will print the recipe HTML to the screen (more features will be added soon to either render this markup in the command line or to open it in a webpage).
-Feel free to make use of [lynx](http://lynx.browser.org/) to view recipes for now, e.g.
+    cook [recipe name]

-    cook chicken-pot-pie | lynx -stdin
+This will print the recipe to the screen with some light styling.

 ##### Searching